marianagsoares/marianagsoares/README.md

   ### My soft skills

    <p> ✨I am a student pursuing a Bachelor's degree in Information Systems at XP Education, currently undergoing a career transition from the healthcare field to technology.
 Throughout this journey, I have participated in intensive bootcamps in web development and quality analysis to enhance my skills.
-I am currently working as a freelance QA tester at Crowdtest and TesterWork, as well as serving as a QA Facilitator at the Institute Joga Junto.
+I am currently working as a freelance QA tester at Crowdtest and TesterWork, as well as serving as a QA Facilitator at the Instituto Joga Junto.
 I am an analytical individual with strong teamwork skills and adaptability.
 Effective communication is a value I uphold both personally and professionally.
 My primary goal is to secure an opportunity in the field of QA and build a solid career at a company that offers growth prospects.✨</p>

 </div>
 </div>